NxPKG/khulnasoft-docs/content/zaraz/consent-management/_index.md

 {{<Aside type="warning" header="Important">}}
-Cloudflare cannot recommend nor assign by default any specific purpose for your tools.
+Khulnasoft cannot recommend nor assign by default any specific purpose for your tools.
 It is your responsibility to properly assign tools to purposes if you need to comply with GDPR.
 {{</Aside>}}

 ## Important things to note